 StreeTALK: what is your dream city?

 StreeTALK: What is your dream city? is a community co-creation, a participatory installation of passersby commentaries and drawings on the future of the city.
-A street corner is restaged as a space of convergence for Palo Alto citizens, workers, and visitors.
+In this Code:ART installation, a street corner is restaged as a space of convergence for Palo Alto citizens, workers, and visitors.

 StreeTALK key concerns were introduced in a panel organized by the Institute For The Future.
 In part inspired by the research-oriented philosophy of IFTF, StreeTALK is also a design experiment in which we are exploring the dynamics of creative control.
 In both city planning and individual creations, we enter into a set of relationships where the contextual demands are often too great to allow the free flow of solutions.
 Cities can be as inherently dysfunctional as they appear extraordinary.

 Framed by a basic set of rules, passersby are invited to address a simple prompt.
 The ensuing responses become a conversation rooted in the intersection of thoughts, ideas, concerns and suggestions.
 Our Palo Alto street corner turns into a lively universal agora.
 The final piece will stand as an information tree and surely an unpredictable collective artwork in its own right.